stanfordjournalism/stanford-progj-2020/docs/python/working_with_apis.md

 Below are some strategies for leveling up on an API:

-* Read the docs (thoroughly)
+* Read the docs thoroughly.
-* Identify API [endpoints][] of interest (i.e. ones that address the story or topic you're exploring)
+* Identify API [endpoints][] of interest (i.e. ones that address the story or topic you're exploring).
 * API providers sometimes offer example API calls that you can try in a browser.
 Other providers even offer an interactive console in the browser for experimenting.
 Try kicking the tires by customizing example API calls.
 * JSON and XML data can be brutal to read.
 Use a Web browser (or [browser plugin](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en)) that formats the data for readability and lets you expand/collapse nested data.
 * Experiment in the interactive Python shell.
 Make an API call to fetch some data.
-Then explore the data using the [type function][] and [list](https://docs.python.org/3.8/tutorial/datastructures.html#more-on-lists) and [dictionary](https://docs.python.org/3.8/tutorial/datastructures.html#dictionaries) methods such as `.keys()` to [introspect](https://en.wikipedia.org/wiki/Type_introspection) the nested layers of data.
+Then [introspect](https://en.wikipedia.org/wiki/Type_introspection) the data using the [type function][] and [list](https://docs.python.org/3.8/tutorial/datastructures.html#more-on-lists) and [dictionary](https://docs.python.org/3.8/tutorial/datastructures.html#dictionaries) methods such as `.keys()`.
-* Look for Python “[client](https://github.com/datamade/census)” libraries that ease use of the API
+* Look for Python “[client](https://github.com/datamade/census)” libraries that ease use of the API.

 [type function]: https://www.w3schools.com/python/ref_func_type.asp